Organization: Sunnybrook Foundation

-Our successful candidate will simplify complex medical concepts into easily understood descriptions that show impact and encourage donor engagement.
+Our successful candidate will write and edit proposals, as well as simplify complex medical concepts into easily understood descriptions that show impact and encourage donor engagement.
 You’ll ideally have experience working with InDesign and are comfortable working in a fast-paced environment.
-Experience writing and editing proposals, grant submissions and related advancement materials will be considered an asset.
+Experience with grant submissions and related advancement materials will be considered an asset.

 The Ideal Candidate

 This role is ideal for a skilled writer who possesses strong problem-solving skills, analytical ability, political navigation instincts and deep professionalism.
-Hospital foundation experience is an asset but passion for health care alongside intellectual curiosity is a must.
+Hospital foundation experience will be considered an asset, though passion for health care alongside intellectual curiosity is a must.

 Our successful candidate will be an emotionally mature, self-motivated professional with presence, exceptional writing ability and a strong work ethic.
-S/he understands the importance of strong relationship building and brings a positive energy with a ‘can do attitude’ alongside strong interviewing and research skills.
+They will understand the importance of strong relationship building and will bring a positive energy with a ‘can do attitude’ alongside strong interviewing and research skills.

-- Ability to maintain a positive, flexible and responsive attitude, professional image and team-oriented style, collaborative in nature – open to receiving feedback and edits from various stakeholders and has the resiliency to except that feedback
+- Ability to maintain a positive, flexible and responsive attitude, professional image and team-oriented style

 - Intellectual curiosity – possess an innate desire to learn and teach

 - Persuasive and creative – able to visualize the coming together of images, graphics and printed work to craft a compelling story